kale-stew/all-talks/content/2019/ts-in-react/README.md

+---
-# TypeScript in React: A Love Story
+title: 'TypeScript in React: A Love Story'

-These are the slides from my talk at [React Denver](https://www.meetup.com/ReactDenver/events/kgrmmqyzgbvb/) on April 16th, 2019.
+category: 'typescript, react'
+---

 In this talk, I cover some TypeScript basics, as well as my experience using it in a production React application.